 Adaptation of the education curricula to reflect the skills that will be in demand in the future is vital.
-Greater focus on science, technology, engineering, and math (STEM) education is a requirement for adopting new technologies with early exposure to computer science, entrepreneurship, and interpersonal skills having the ability to help prepare the next generation of workers.
-Strengthening the educational system to meet the challenges of adopting new technologies will require the hiring and retention of quality educators, proper funding for educational institutions, and high standards for student achievement.
+Greater focus on science, technology, engineering, and math (STEM) education is a requirement for adopting new technologies with early exposure to computer science, entrepreneurship, and interpersonal skills having the ability to help prepare management skills alongside those high-level skills associated with university education."223 Therefore, providing the appropriate skills to current and future workers is an essential area for policy development.
+The supply of labor at each skill level is affected by the education system and on-the-job training.